score-json/json/TSF/README.md

 11. Generate the documentation locally and carefully investigate any change in the trustable score(s).
     If any relevant behaviour of the library changes, adapt the documentation.
     Additionally, if any additional tests were added, or existing tests were changed, carefully investigate whether these warrant an amendment of the documentation.
-12. Merge into the default branch.
+12. Merge into the ``main``.
-13. Create a new release under the tag vX.XX.X-trustable.1.
+13. Create a new release under the tag FIXME

 # Update concept for the TSF documentation